-4.2.2 Heat Sink
+4.2.2.2 Heat Sink

-SmartHBA 2100 Series adapters include a passive heat sink capable of bi-directional airflow.
+SmartHBA 2200 Series adapters include a passive heat sink capable of bi-directional airflow.
 The heat sink does not support an optional fan.
-The heat sink has four push-pins located at its four corners to ensure an even distribution of force across the top of the ASIC.
+The heat sink has a minimum of four push-pins located at its four corners to ensure an even distribution of force across the top of the ASIC.
+For airflow requirements, see 14.1.
+Environmental Specifications

-4.3 Visual Indicators
+4.2.3 Visual Indicators

-LEDs on the SmartHBA 2100 Series adapters provide a visual indication of the board hardware status.
-The LED locations vary, and may be on the front of the board or back of the board (see figures below).
-The LED states are described in the following table.
+LEDs on the SmartHBA 2200 Series adapters provide a visual indication of the board hardware status.
+The LED are located on the back of the board.
+The LED states are described in section 4.1.3.
+Visual Indicators.